kiran21ghoman/WalmartAutomation/README.md

 # WalmartAutomation

-OS used:  Windows 8
+OS used:  Windows 8,
-Tool Used:  Selenium Webdriver
+Tool Used:  Selenium Webdriver,
-Testing Framework:  TestNG
+Testing Framework:  TestNG,
-IDE:  Eclipse IDE
+IDE:  Eclipse IDE,
-Language Used:  Java
+Language Used:  Java,
-Browser used:  Chrome
+Browser used:  Chrome.

 Before performing the test cases, cart for logged in user should be empty.
 If it is not please remove all items.